-I like to post short little items like this when I’m in the middle of big writing, which is where you find me now (Mamoulian in Mind and Runes of Minneapolis).
-This was tremendously popular in the jukeboxes of the Castro, circa late 1970s, before and after AIDS first hit.
+I like to post short little items like this when I’m in the middle of big writing, which is where you find me now.
+This tune was tremendously popular in the jukeboxes of the Castro, circa late 1970s, before and after AIDS first hit.
 So ubiquitous was Jane Olivor’s rendition novelist Armistead Maupin couldn’t ignore it—this was the song that brought Michael “The Mouse” Tolliver to tears in the first volume of Tales of the City.
 Put this on and there isn’t a dry eye in the room, whether you’re thinking of a dead lover or a living one.
 I think of both.Above: “Some Enchanted Evening” written for the 1947 stage musical South Pacific, music by Richard Rodgers, lyrics by Oscar Hammerstein II.
 A song has lyrics, John my love.
 This is how I speak to you.

 - “The Story So Far, with Conductor John Wilson”